Osram Opto Semiconductors GmbH: Products

 Monochrome LEDs are used as points of light on information panels.
 Multicolor LEDs such as MultiLED cover the entire color triangle and are used in large-format displays at rock concerts, sports stadiums and trade fairs.
 The range of applications for LEDs includes screens of all sizes from small (for example for satnav systems, LCD monitors, mobile phones and other mobile terminals) to very large (102“ diagonal and higher).
 Small displays are also available with OLED backlighting.
 For projection applications the company will be using laser technology in addition to LEDs.

-In December 2010, scientists at Osram Opto Semiconductors received the "Beckurts Prize" for their work on direct green semiconductor laser, one use for which is ultra-compact mobile RGB laser projectors.
+In December 2010, researchers at the company received the Karl Heinz Beckurts Prize for development work on direct green semiconductor lasers.

-Osram Opto Semiconductors provides support for their products, including customer-specific LED colors ("Color on Demand"); intelligent sensor modules, and brand-specific headlight designs.